 Coffee beans are sensitive in nature.
 They tend to lose their suppleness quickly.
 Leave the jar of coffee beans unattended for some time and see for yourself.
 They will become stale and gain moisture.
 This is not what you want from coffee beans.

 If you are anything like the average American, then your day starts with a hot cup of coffee.
-Since the shelf life of coffee beans is considerably low, here are some of the fantastic storage tips.
+Since the shelf life of coffee beans is considerably low, here are some fantastic storage tips.

 In this post, we will share some of the ways on how you can store coffee beans to increase their storage life.
 You can check out a wide variety of other articles we’ve written about food storage here.